Here is the confusing part. AWS provides multiple auto scaling services: notably ASW Auto Scaling and EC2 Auto Scaling.

 - Custom health checks

-- Unhealthy instances are terminated and recreated based on the health checks.
+- Unhealthy instances are terminated and new instances are created based on the health checks.

 - Auto Scaling can send SNS notifications when scaling occurs.